 The development of the Walpole Estate was probably conceived by Henry Spencer before his death in 1913.
-However, the plan was largely executed by his wife, Frances Selina Vade-Walpole, between 1913 and 1924 and after her death by her executors.
+However, the plan was largely executed by his wife, Frances Selina Vade-Walpole, between 1913 and 1924 and after her death by her grandson and her executors.
 The Walpoles had probably made a ‘strategic withdrawal’ from Chipstead long before.
-In 1905 a conveyance shows Henry Walope using 101 Lexham Gardens Ke3nnsington as his main address.
+In 1905 a conveyance shows Henry Walope using 101 Lexham Gardens Kennsington as his main address.
 In the 1911 census Henry Spencer and Frances Selina are shown as living in Lexham Gardens although they still owned Stagbury and a dozen servants are recorded as living there.
 After the war Frances Selina is shown as living in Montpelier Square, Knightsbridge.

 Distancing themselves from Chipstead is understandable as the Walpoles probably no longer had a great emotional attachment to the area.
 Stagbury was old and encroached by the new railway.
 Frances Selina’s views are also likely to have been influenced by the fact that both of her sons (Horatio and Thomas) were killed in the First World War.
 It seems likely that she will have wanted to forget the area in which they had spent their childhoods.
 It is probably just as well that she never knew that the stained-glass window she had installed in the North Aisle of St. Margaret’s Church to commemorate the deaths of her sons was badly damaged by bombing in the Second World War.
 It was restored afterawrds.

 The memorial window to the Walpole family in St. Margaret’s Church, a replacement of the original window destroyed in an air raid in World War 2.
 The dedication reads: